Welcome to Bermuda!

 Forced heirship avoidance

 Stamps 08 Some onshore and offshore jurisdictions or states or provinces or parts of countries may have forced heirship laws in whole or in part, such as Scotland, Quebec, etc. See http://en.wikipedia.org/wiki/Forced_heirship.
 They may not permit a person to disinherit certain family members regardless of the wishes of an insurer.
-A certain portion of the estate may have to be allocated to a spouse and/or heir.
+Some of the estate may have to be allocated to a spouse and/or heir.
 However, these laws do not always consider an insurance policy to be part of the estate (unless the estate is designated as beneficiary).
 Thus the policyholder may bequest the proceeds of an insurance policy based on the owner's wishes.

 In kind premiums & benefits